LeoLupo1/numanalysisfinal/Multidimensional_Root_Finding.md

 3. **Discontinuous Functions**
    - For functions with discontinuities, Broyden’s Method may struggle as the Jacobian approximation fails to account for abrupt changes.

+## Conclusion
+Root-finding techniques are integral to solving nonlinear systems across various scientific and engineering domains.
+This paper demonstrated how Newton's Method revolutionized problem-solving with its quadratic convergence and how it extends naturally to multidimensional systems through the use of Jacobians.
+The practical example of solving Kepler’s Equation underscored the method’s historical importance and adaptability.
+However, limitations such as sensitivity to initial guesses and poorly conditioned Jacobians emphasize the need for alternatives like Broyden’s Method, which enhances robustness by approximating Jacobians.
+Together, these methods illustrate how numerical techniques evolve to meet the demands of increasingly complex systems, providing the foundation for advancements in fields like orbital mechanics and optimization.

 ## Pseudocode
 ```text